 While installing ViStart, you may want to decline offers to install RegClean or Babylon toolbar, etc.

-Well MetroStart8 is simply a button which launches the start screen.
+Well, MetroStart8 is simply a button that launches the start screen.
 If you like to have a button on your taskbar to launch the start menu/start screen, then this one is for you.
 It doesn’t do much else as I said, except launch the start screen in Windows 8.
-It is a small executable, which you have to pin to your task bar like any other program.
+It is a small executable, which you have to pin to your taskbar like any other program.
 It comes in five different flavors, and it’s distributed in both 32 and 64 Bit channels.

 Start8 too tries to bring the Start menu back to Windows 8.
 It adds Start Menu to the Windows 8 taskbar, enables quick access and searching of your installed applications, adds Run option via right-click menu, adds Shutdown… option via right-click menu and lets you choose a custom Start button image.